Azure/azure-docs-powershell-samples/azure-migrate/migrate-at-scale-vmware-agentles/Agentless VMware automation/readme.md

 AZMIGRATEPROJECT_SUBSCRIPTION_ID | Provide Azure Migrate project subscription ID.
 AZMIGRATEPROJECT_RESOURCE_GROUP_NAME | Provide Azure Migrate resource group name.
 AZMIGRATEPROJECT_NAME | Provide the name of the Azure Migrate project in that you want to migrate servers.
+AZMIGRATE_APPLIANCE_NAME | Provide the name of the Appliance that was used for the Azure Migrate project.
+(Make sure it is in connected state.)
 SOURCE_MACHINE_NAME | Provide the friendly name (display name) for the discovered VM in the Azure Migrate project.
+OS_UPGRADE_VERSION | Specify the OS version to be used for the VM to use in Azure.
+Use any one from the Supported OS Versions.
 AZMIGRATEASSESSMENT_NAME | Provide the name of assessment that needs to be leveraged for migration.
 AZMIGRATEGROUP_NAME | Provide the name of the group that was used for the Azure Migrate assessment.
+SQL_SERVER_LICENSE_TYPE | Provide the SQL Server License Type for the VM to use in Azure.
+Use "PAYG" for pay-as-you-go, "AHB" for Azure Hybrid Benefit, or "NoLicenseType" for no license type.
+If you use an assessment, then this value will be derived based on assessment recommendation.
+TAG_KEY | Provide the name for the tag that needs to be applied for the VM to use in Azure.
+If there is more than one name, you can add multiple names in the same column separated by comma.
+TAG_VALUE | Provide the value for the tag that needs to be applid for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of names and values should be same.)
+VM_TAG_KEY | Provide the name for the Virtual Machine Tag that needs to be applied for the VM to use in Azure.
+If there is more than one name, you can add multiple keys in the same column separated by comma.
+VM_TAG_VALUE | Provide the value for the Virtual Machine Tag that needs to be applied for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of keys and values should be same.)
+DISK_TAG_KEY | Provide the name for the Disk Tag that needs to be applied for the VM to use in Azure.
+If there is more than one name, you can add multiple keys in the same column separated by comma.
+DISK_TAG_VALUE | Provide the value for the Disk Tag that needs to be applied for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of names and values should be same.)
+NIC_TAG_KEY | Provide the name for the NIC Tag that needs to be applied for the VM to use in Azure.
+If there is more than one name, you can add multiple keys in the same column separated by comma.
+TEST_NETWORK_ID | Provide the ID of the Azure Virtual Network that the test migrated VM should use.
+NIC_TAG_VALUE | Provide the value for the NIC Tag that needs to be applied for the VM to use in Azure.
+If there are more than one value, you can add multiple values in the same column separated by comma.
+(The number of names and values should be same.)
 TARGET_SUBSCRIPTION_ID | Provide the ID of the Subscription where VM needs to be migrated to.
 TARGET_RESOURCE_GROUP_NAME | Provide the name of the Azure resource group to that the VM needs to be migrated to.
 TARGET_VNET_NAME| Provide the name of the Azure Virtual Network that the migrated VM should use.